GANmouflage: 3D Object Nondetection with Texture Fields: Learning Multi-View Camouflage

 \mypar{Self-supervised multi-view camouflage.} We train our texturing function $G$~(Eq.~\ref{eq:main_texture}), which is fully defined by the image encoder $E$ and the MLP $T$, by minimizing the combined losses:

-where $\lambda_{adv}$ is a weight that controls the importance of the two losses.
+where $\lambda_{adv}$ controls the importance of the two losses.

 If we were to train the model with only the input object, the discriminator would easily overfit, and our model would fail to obtain a learning signal.
-Moreover, the resulting texturing model would only be specialized to a single input shape, and may not generalize to other, similar shapes.
+Moreover, the resulting texturing model would only be specialized to a single input shape, and may not generalize to others.
 To address both of these issues, we provide additional supervision to the model by training it to camouflage randomly augmented shapes at random positions, and from random subsets of views.

 We sample object positions on the ground plane $\mathbf{g}$, within a small radius proportional to the size of input object $\mathcal{S}$.
 We uniformly sample a position within the disk to determine the position for the object.
 In addition to randomly sampled locations, we also randomly scale the object within a range to add more diversity to training data.
+During training, we randomly select $N_i$ input views and $N_r$ rendering views without replacement from a pool of training images sampled from $\mathcal{V}$.
+We calculate $\mathcal{L}_{photo}$ on both $N_i$ input views and $N_r$ views while $\mathcal{L}_{adv}$ is calculated on $N_r$ views.